Cross-Lab-Project/presentations/Berufsschulen_2024/presentation.md

 | Sheep           |           90 |             12 |      95 |
 | Human           |           68 |             70 |      10 |

-    --{{3}}--
-Tables are internally analyzed to see if they potentially represent a dataset that can be visualized in different formats and interactively.

-    --{{4}}--
-If possible, external sources can also be embedded.
-Two preceding question marks before a link tell LiaScript to try everything possible to display the content in the document.

       {{4}}
 ??[Familienschacht, Freiberg, Germany](https://sketchfab.com/3d-models/familienschacht-freiberg-germany-7c7d30506c554385a4a4321366e2e601)